Fantmaretta/BDT-project/README.md

 3) Python packages (listed in the file *requirements.txt*)
 4) It is recommended to create and activate a virtual environment in the project's folder

-- Inside the virtual environment install the required packages with the command:\n `pip install -r requirements.txt`
+- Inside the virtual environment install the required packages with the command:
+    `pip install -r requirements.txt`

 - NB: to run other parts of the project it is necessary to have also `spark`